 Charity Audit Firm

-We’re a mid-sized firm (60 staff) of Chartered Accountants.
-We have the resources to meet your requirements for an charity audit firm – and we’re small enough to care for you as a client.
+We’re a mid-sized audit firm – and Chartered Accountants.
+We have the resources (70 staff) to meet your requirements for a charity audit – and we’re small enough to care for you as a client.

-We’ve enabled our charity clients to reduce their audit costs – and to increase savings and cash flow.
+We’ve enabled our charity audit clients to reduce their audit costs – and increase savings and cash flow.

 - Charity audits.

 - Charity VAT.

 We take a risk-based approach to reduce “misstatements” and to design audit tests to ensure your audit report is factually accurate.

 We are regulated by ICAEW.
 Our audits are fully compliant with: